 Configure CNAME/ANAME Record Pools in Constellix

-In the Dashboard, select Managed DNS in the left-hand sidebar menu.
+Once logged into Constellix, select Managed DNS in the left-hand sidebar menu.
 This will display a drop-down list of DNS configuration options.
+Next, select ANAME/CNAME Pools from the drop-down menu.

 Next, select the green + Add New Pool button on the right-hand side of the screen.